List of The Sopranos characters: Angie Bonpensiero

 Angie Bonpensiero (née Belfiore) is played by Toni Kalem.
 Angie is married to Sal "Big Pussy" Bonpensiero whom she married in 1976.
 They have three children, Kevin, Matt, and Terri.
 Angie was unaware of her husband's status as an FBI informant.
 His disappearance when he was afraid Tony Soprano became suspicious, and subsequent erratic behavior, created problems for their relationship.
 When she and her husband were having marital problems, Angie considered both suicide and divorce.

 When her husband returned, she was being tested for breast cancer.
 At Carmela's urging to stay true to her Catholic faith, Angie decided to move into a separate bedroom rather than end their marriage.
 In 2000, after Tony Soprano confirmed his suspicions by finding tapes in Big Pussy's cigar box, he is killed.
 Tony continued to compensate Angie in her husband's absence–but she used the money to buy a new car, but still complained to Carmela about her strained finances, prompting Tony to cease her allowance.

-Later, Carmela runs into Angie working at a grocery store after having lost contact.
-Tony later made Angie the manager of Big Pussy's body shop.
+Later, Carmela runs into Angie serving food samples at a grocery store after having lost contact but avoids speaking with her.
+With her deceased husband's body shop sinking into debt, Angie calls Tony and apologizes, then asks if she can take over the ailing business.
+Tony agrees and appoints Angie as the manager where she gratefully continues carrying on some of the shop's illegal activities.
 After a long period of time without talking, she and Carmela decide to end their quarrel and go out to dinner.
-Shortly after the reconciliation Carmela learns that Angie is putting money out on the street via Patsy Parisi and Benny Fazio for shylocking and they are using their connections to help her with the body shop.
+The two maintain their relationship, with Angie displaying more confidence and assertiveness as the shop continues to improve on both the legitimate and illegitimate fronts.
+While organizing a silent auction, Angie offers $2,000 of free body work coupons as prizes, impressing their mutual friends; however, when Carmela arrives at the body shop to pick up the coupons, she interrupts a meeting between Angie, Patsy Parisi, and Benny Fazio.
+Surprised, Carmela gossips with her friends and learns that Angie is "putting money out on the street" by financing their loan sharking in exchange for using their connections to acquire stolen parts for the body shop, confirming Carmela's suspicion that Angie is now a valued earner and associate for the Soprano crime family.
+To her surprise, Carmela admits to being somewhat jealous of Angie, who is no longer reliant on a husband for an income and has more of Tony's trust when it comes to the business.